sdnfv/openNetVM/docs/Examples.md

     - Running the script on our machine shows that the system can handle 7 NFs efficiently.
 The manager needs three cores and 4 more to handle NFs' TX.
   2. Run Manager:
     - Run the manager in dynamic mode with the following command.
-We are using a corelist here to manually pin the manager to specific cores and a portmask to decide which NIC ports to use:
+We are using a corelist here to manually pin the manager to specific cores, a portmask to decide which NIC ports to use, and configuring it display manager statistics to stdout:
-      - `# onvm/go.sh 0,2,4,6,8,10,12 1`
+      - `# onvm/go.sh 0,2,4,6,8,10,12 1 -s stdout`
   3. Start NFs:
     - First, start up to n-1 simple_forward NFs.
 For simplicity, we'll start one simple_forward NF.
       - The NF will have service ID of 2 and it is pinned to core 16.
 It also forwards packets to the NF with service ID 1.
-      - `# examples/simple_forward/simple_forward/x86_64-native-linuxapp-gcc/forward -l 16 -n 3 --proc-type=auto -- -r 2 -- -d 1`
+      - `# ./examples/simple_forward/go.sh 16 2 1`
     - Second, start up 1 speed_tester NF and have it forward to service ID 2.
-      - `# examples/speed_tester/speed_tester/x86_64-native-linuxapp-gcc/speed_tester -l 14 -n 3 --proc-type=auto -- -r 1 -- -d 2`
+      - `# ./examples/speed_tester/go.sh 14 1 2`
   4. We now have a speed_tester sending packets to service ID 2 who then forwards packets back to service ID 1, the speed_tester.
 This is a circular chain of NFs.